sjefvanleeuwen/camunda-dmn-tester/README.md

 ## Workings

-To get you started, the following will describe a way of working with the command line utlity in your project.
+To get you started, the following will describe a way of working with the command line utility in your project.

 ### Usage, best practices